syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-errors.md

 * Generate a valid license key from here [Licensed users](https://www.syncfusion.com/account/downloads) or [Trial users](https://www.syncfusion.com/account/manage-trials/downloads) for a specific version and platform.

 * In your application, register the generated license key.
 Please refer to this [help topic](https://help.syncfusion.com/common/essential-studio/licensing/how-to-register-in-an-application) for information on registering the license key.

+### Claim License

+Syncfusion License keys can be generated using **Claim License** button click from Syncfusion licensing warning message.
+If you click the claim license button, you will be navigated to Syncfusion claim license page.
+License keys can be generated from Claim License Key page based on trial or valid license associated with your Syncfusion account.

+Refer to this [help topic](https://help.syncfusion.com/common/essential-studio/licensing/claim-your-license-key) for more details

 Please refer to the claim license key help topic to claim your license key and refer to the license key [generation](https://help.syncfusion.com/common/essential-studio/licensing/how-to-generate) and [registration](https://help.syncfusion.com/common/essential-studio/licensing/how-to-register-in-an-application) topic.